shshwtkhr/rock-paper-scissors-game/README.md

 # Rock Paper Scissors game

-A simple game of rock paper scissors made using javascript, html and css.
+A simple game of Rock Paper Scissors made using JavaScript, HTML and CSS.